 • Liability Coverage Liability insurance is crucial, especially if you're at fault in an accident that injures others or damages property.
 Most personal auto policies will extend liability coverage to rental cars, covering medical expenses for injured parties, as well as damage to other vehicles and property.

-The attorneys at Ryan Injury Lawyers treat you like family.
+While your personal policy may provide significant coverage for a rental vehicle, there are still some considerations and exclusions you should be aware of: The attorneys at Ryan Injury Attorneys treat you like family.
 They are extremely professional, kind, respectful and intelligently know the law.
 Highly recommend.
 They are well above par.

 - Zora S.